 Tom Cruise

-Tom Cruise struggled with shyness and dyslexia as a child.
-His family had to move a lot, so he was continually uprooted from schools which limited his ability to form lasting friendships.
-Cruise recalled, “Because I grew up in so many different places, I was used to rumors [about me].
-You know, I didn’t have the right shoes, I didn’t have the right clothes.
+“Because I grew up in so many different places, I was used to rumors [about me],” Cruise said.
+“I didn’t have the right shoes, I didn’t have the right clothes.
 I even had the wrong accent.”
 He credits his mother with helping him learn to survive and overcome, insisting, “People can create their own lives.”

 Lucille Ball

-Lucille Ball’s teachers at the Anderson dramatic school probably thought they were doing her a favor when they advised her that she was “too shy” and would never make it in show business.
+Lucille Ball’s teachers at the Anderson Dramatic School probably thought they were doing her a favor when they advised her that she was “too shy” and would never make it in show business.
 Fortunately, Ball did not take these words to heart; not only did she “make it,” but she went on to be regarded as the Queen of Comedy and distinguished herself as the first female head of a major Hollywood studio.

 Ball once said, “One of the things I learned the hard way was that it doesn’t pay to get discouraged.
 Keeping busy and making optimism a way of life can restore faith in yourself.”